almehady/Intro-to-Linux/10-file-operations.md

 diff is used to compare files and directories.
 This often-used utility program has many useful options (see: man diff) including:

 ![Comparing Files with diff](images/diff.png)

+### Using diff3 and patch
+ou can compare three files at once using diff3, which uses one file as the reference basis for the other two.
+For example, suppose you and a co-worker both have made modifications to the same file working at the same time independently. diff3 can show the differences based on the common file you both started with.
+The syntax for diff3 is as follows:

+`$ diff3 MY-FILE COMMON-FILE YOUR-FILE`